the-gopak/gopak-cli/README.md

 On startup, `gopak` merges all `*.yaml` files in the config directory into one effective config.
 If a source name or a package name is duplicated across files (including between `packages` and `custom_packages`), the app exits with an error.

-On first run, `gopak` ensures the config directory exists and creates `~/.config/gopak/sources.yaml` from embedded defaults if missing.
-This file is part of the merge and contains a catalog of popular package managers.

 Schema support:
 - The configuration schema is published at: `https://raw.githubusercontent.com/gopak/gopak-cli/HEAD/schema/gopak.schema.json`.
 - The default sources file includes `$schema` for editor validation.